rchatterjee/pam-typopw/README.md

 * **I installed typo-tolerance, but I don't see any changes.**
 This could be for multiple reasons.
 The installations might be unsuccessful.
 Check out the common trouble shooting section above.
-You can run `adaptypo --status`, and check if the line `Login with typos:
+You can run `typtop --status`, and check if the line `Login with typos:
 True` exists or not.
-If "Login with typos" is not true, you can set it to true by running `sudo adaptypo --allowtypo yes`.
+If "Login with typos" is not true, you can set it to true by running `sudo typtop --allowtypo yes`.

 1. **Can I opt out from participating in the study after I install the software?**
 Of course!
 Our script has two parts.
 The first part is responsible for managing